spotfiresoftware/spotfire-quickstart/terraform-k8s/google-gke/README.md

 ### Other

-See other useful commands included in the provided 'Makefile':
+See other useful commands included in the provided `Makefile`:
 ```bash
 make
 ```